 The Company regularly pledges and receives amounts to cover margin requirements related to the Company's financing and derivative instruments.
-If the amount pledged to a counterparty exceeds the amount received from a counterparty, the net amount is recorded as an asset within "cash collateral posted to counterparties," and if the amount received from a counterparty exceeds the amount pledged to a counterparty, the net amount is recorded as a liability within "cash collateral posted by counterparties" on the Company's consolidated balance sheets.
+If the amount pledged to a counterparty exceeds the amount received from a counterparty, the net amount is recorded as an asset within "cash collateral posted to counterparties," and if the amount received from a counterparty exceeds the amount pledged to a counterparty, the net amount is recorded as an abset within "cash collateral posted to counterparties," and if the amount received from a counterparty exceeds the amount pledged to a counterparty, the net amount is recorded as a liability within "cash collateral posted by counterparties" on the Company's consolidated balance sheets.
 If we receive securities in lieu of cash, the securities are not recorded on our balance sheet, but are included in our disclosures.